-The Canada Working Holiday Program (CWHP) is the most obvious for those who want to live and work in Banff.
+The Canada Working Holiday Program (CWHP) is probably your best option.
 The internship and young professionals categories have specific limitations.
-Therefore, I focus on the CWHP in this article.
+That’s why I focus on the CWHP in this article.

 Let’s have a look at what is involved in getting the CWHP work visa, how long you have to wait for it, and what to expect once you arrive in Banff.